open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 spans should link to the "Create" or "Publish" span of the messages forwarded, thus those spans can link to zero, one, or multiple "Create" spans.

-If the operation covered by "Deliver" or "Receive" forwards exactly one message, in addition to creating a link to the "Create" span, the "Create" span may also be used as a parent of the "Deliver" or "Receive" span.
-While this is not possible for all scenarios (e. g. when receiving a batch of messages, or when parenting "Deliver" or "Receive" spans to an ambient context), it can improve the user experience in some scenarios.
+For single-message scenarios, in addition to adding the "Create" span as a link on the "Deliver" or "Receive" span, the "Create" span may also be used as a parent on those operations.
+Keeping single-messages operations in the same trace can greatly improve the user experience.

 #### Settlement